 Follow the time honored advice “Better safe than sorry.”
 Sealant joints are only a small part of a building’s exterior but they are asked to perform a very large function.
 They are not a component where chances should be taken, and their specification and application must never be treated lightly.

-Stone Panels, Inc. recommendation to all of their clients is to have their sealant supplier conduct accelerated aging tests to determine if there might be bleeding of the sealant carrier into the stone, and the sealant supplier should also recommend a primer that won’t bleed into the stone.
+Our recommendation to clients is to have their sealant supplier conduct accelerated aging tests to determine if there might be bleeding of the sealant carrier into the stone, and the sealant supplier should also recommend a primer that won’t bleed into the stone.
 The customer should require a sealant warranty for bond to stone and also a warranty against staining from the sealant supplier.